nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Authenticate an Org.md

 **Prerequisites**

-Please note [Install SFDX with Sfpowerkit](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/)task is added to the pipeline before utilizing this task
+Please note [Install SFDX with Sfpowerkit](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/) task is added to the pipeline before utilizing this task

 **Task Snapshot**